5 Best Free and Low-Cost Proofreading Courses

 CourseIncluded in Free Trial?Rating

-Proofread Like a Pro (Udemy)Yes4.7
+3) Proofread Like a Pro (Udemy)Maybe*4.5

-Proofreading Power Basics (Udemy)No4.4
+5) Proofreading Power Basics (Udemy)No4.4

-Please note that prices, ratings, and other details are subject to change.
+Prices, ratings, and other details are subject to change.
 I’ve included links to all the classes so you can see the most up-to-date information.

 The Price for These Proofreading Classes

-Whether a course can be free for you on Udemy or Skillshare depends on whether the class is available with a free trial.
+Whether a course can be free on Udemy or Skillshare depends on whether the class is available with a free trial.
 Only new subscribers are eligible for a free trial on either platform.

 Alison’s proofreading class is free for everyone who signs up (no membership required).

-Subscription Plans for Udemy, Alison, and Skillshare
+Subscription Plans for Alison, Skillshare, and Udemy

 Course ProviderMonthly CostYearly Cost

-Alison€7.99 (about $9.00)€79.00 (about $87.00)
+Alison€7.99 (about $9.00)€79.00 (about $92.00)

-Note: Udemy subscriptions are not currently available to students everywhere; however, they’re working diligently to make their subscriptions available to more learners in the future (source).
+Note: Udemy subscriptions are not currently available to students everywhere; however, they’re working to make their subscriptions available to more learners in the future (source).

 A subscription to one of these platforms gives you access to thousands of courses taught by working professionals and industry experts so you can learn new skills for a reasonable price.